Introduction to R and Reproducible Research

-The presenters, Dr Sandy Clarke-Errey and Cameron Patrick, consultants for the Statistical Consulting Centre in the School of Mathematics & Statistics.
-Both Cameron and Sandy also consult to industry and government.
+The presenter Cameron Patrick, a consultant for the Statistical Consulting Centre in the School of Mathematics & Statistics.
+Cameron is also consult to industry and government.

 Cameron has over a decade of experience using R, both in academic research and in a commercial setting, and worked as a software developer in a data-intensive industry prior to becoming a statistician.

 This is a two day online workshop, spread out over four mornings presented online via Zoom.
 Each day will consist of two approximately equal-length sessions; the first session of the day will commence at 9:00 a.m. and the final session will end at approximately 12:30 p.m.
 The sessions will mix lecture presentations with practical work; tutorial help will be readily available.

 The statistical package R will be used in the course, along with companion software including RStudio, R Markdown, ggplot2 and the ‘tidyverse’ collection of packages.
 Participants will use R and RStudio on their personal computer (Windows, Mac or Linux) during to the course.
 Installation instructions will be sent out via email prior to the course commencing.

 Most of this course assumes little statistical knowledge.
 However, some statistical concepts will be employed and may be introduced with less detail or rigour than a statistics-focused course.
 Background knowledge equivalent to an introductory statistics course will be beneficial but not necessary.